-MLFF is open to support initiatives against housing speculation and other protests related to the right for social benefits (e.g. free healthcare, accessible education, unemployment wages).
+MLFF is open to support initiatives against xenophobia, homophobia, sexism and other projects supporting social rights and benefits (e.g. free healthcare, accessible education, unemployment wages).

 Media Liberation Front/Feminism (MLFF) was formed by Viki Semou and Mara Karagianni in February 2011 in order to put their work in the service of the political and cultural actions they wanted to support or initiate.
 Concerned not about the lack of women’s representation and reporting in the media, but about their lack in development of the medium itself – MLFF put together a media tool by women for everyone.
 This tool started off with a customized shopping cart and at present has taken the form of a caisson.

 It is equipped with the following devices: